The train was very quiet. Luckily there was nobody in the carriage, as it was very hard not to be noticed with a tiger that insisted on bouncing.

 Edging backwards the tiger sniffed.
 ‘I don’t like it here, it’s very dark.’
 He sniffed again and turned around facing the wall, ‘and very cold.’

-‘What’s happening,’ said Preston, ‘have you found her?’
+‘What’s happening,’ asked Preston, ‘have you found her?’

 ‘No I haven’t,’ snapped Patrick, ‘and now I’ve lost Grigs again.’